Candida Symptoms You Might Be Ignoring (And What to Do About Them)

 Consider DAO Enzymes

-Take a DAO supplement before meals to help break down histamine
+Take a DAO supplement before meals to help break down histamine.
+I stopped after a while as I saw I didn’t really need it.

 General nutrition

-I take a B complex, Magnesium complex, Krill oil, Vitamin DR+K2, Vitamin C most days.
+I take a B complex, Magnesium complex, Krill oil, Vitamin D3+K2, Vitamin C.

 I take Ashwaganda in my breakfast bowl for my nervous system every day.